Skip to Content

 Klementinum

-Nestled between the Charles Bridge and Old Town Square is a complex of buildings that contain some of the most beautiful architecture in Prague.
+Nestled between the Charles Bridge and Old Town Square is a complex of buildings containing some of Prague’s most beautiful architecture.

-The Klementinum consists of four wings, three churches, and a few courtyards.
+The Klementinum has four wings, three churches, and a few courtyards.

-It is here that you will find the National Library of Prague as well.
+Here, you will also find the National Library of Prague.

-Take a few minutes after escaping the crowds from Prague’s Old Town market square and the astronomical clock to escape the hustle and bustle of the city centre.
+Take a few minutes after escaping the crowds from Prague’s Old Town market square and the astronomical clock to escape the hustle and bustle of the city center.

 Powder Tower